nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * Edits the interview at the specified `INTERVIEW_INDEX` of the application at the specified `JOB_INDEX`.
 * At least one of the optional fields must be provided.

+**Successful command:**

+* When an interview is successfully edited, display “Interview successfully edited: (`TYPE`) interview; Date and Time: (`DATETIME`); Address: (`ADDRESS`)”.

+**Failed command:**

+* If any fields or prefixes are not included with the command, display "Invalid command format!" and the correct format for interview edit command.

 **Examples:**

-* `interview edit 2 from/4 t/GROUP`
+* `interview edit 2 from/4 t/GROUP d/Jan 20 2025 1200`

-  Edits the interview type for the 2nd interview from the 4th job application in the list.
+  Edits the interview type and date time for the 2nd interview from the 4th job application in the list.

 * `interview edit 4 from/8 a/NTU`